 Pull-ups 6 months Pregnant Left: Back arched, ribs flared - bad posture!
 Right: Spine neutral, ribs down, lower abs connected - good!

-If you’re worried about managing pressure in your core or pelvic floor, check out my Pelvic Floor Perfect Program.
-If you coach others, be sure to checkout the Pregnancy and Postpartum Corrective Exercise Certification.
+If you’re worried about managing pressure in your core or pelvic floor, check out the Pregnancy and Postpartum Corrective Exercise Certification.

 Free Pelvic Floor Educational Series